-When there is probable cause to believe a detainee sexually abused another detainee, the agency refers the matter to investigators and prosecutors.
-Also, a detainee may be sent to another agency facility.
-Analysis: Evidence used to determine compliance with this Standard includes interviews with the Commander, the PREA Coordinator, investigators, and Troopers.
+When there is probable cause to believe a detainee sexually abused another

+Analysis: Evidence used to determine compliance with this Standard includes interviews with the Commander, the PREA Coordinator, investigators, and troopers.
 Also reviewed were PREA policies and training.
-Lincoln Woods is in full compliance with this Standard.

-115.182 Access to emergency medical and mental health services Auditor Overall Determination: Meets Standard Auditor Discussion According to RISP policy and interviews conducted, detainee victims of sexual abuse receive timely, unimpeded access to emergency medical treatment and crisis intervention services, which will probably be in Providence.
-There is a medical facility nearby for medical emergencies, but it might not have a SANE or SAFE.
+115.182 Access to emergency medical and mental health services

+According to RISP policy and interviews conducted, detainee victims of sexual abuse receive timely, unimpeded access to emergency medical treatment and crisis intervention services, which will probably be in Providence.
 Treatment services will be provided to the victim, without financial cost, and regardless of whether the victim names the abuser or cooperates with the investigation.

-Analysis: Evidence used to determine compliance with this Standard includes interviews with staff and a review of policies and procedures regarding access to treatment services by detainee victims of sexual abuse found in GO 52H page 1.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with staff, and a review of policies and procedures regarding access to treatment services by detainee victims of sexual abuse, found in GO 52H page 1.
 Also reviewed, and compared with other sources of information, were First Responder Duties and the Coordinated Response Plans.
-The Audit Team finds a fulfilled commitment to compliance with this Standard.

-115.186 Sexual abuse incident reviews Auditor Overall Determination: Meets Standard Auditor Discussion According to policy, RISP conducts a sexual abuse Incident Review at the conclusion of every sexual abuse criminal or administrative investigation, unless the allegation has been determined to be unfounded.
+115.186 Sexual abuse incident reviews

+According to policy, RISP conducts a sexual abuse Incident Review at the conclusion of every sexual abuse criminal or administrative investigation, unless the allegation has been determined to be unfounded.
 Because, in the past 12 months, there have been no criminal and/or administrative investigations of alleged sexual abuse completed at the facility, no Incident Reviews were required.
-In the event of an investigation, the Commander and the PREA Coordinator verify that Lincoln Woods Barracks will conduct a sexual abuse Incident Review within 30 days of the conclusion of the criminal or administrative sexual abuse investigation.
-The sexual abuse Incident Review Team will include upper-level management officials, and it will allow for input from line supervisors and Investigators.
-The Review Team's responsibilities include the following: They consider whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse; consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; or, gang affiliation; or was motivated or otherwise caused by other group dynamics at the facility; examine the area in the facility where the incident allegedly occurred, to assess whether physical barriers in the area may enable abuse; assess the adequacy of staffing levels in that area, during different shifts; assess whether monitoring technology should be deployed or augmented, to supplement supervision by staff; prepare a report of their findings, including but not necessarily limited to determinations made pursuant to this section, and any recommendations for improvement; and submit such report to the Facility Head and the PREA Coordinator.
-The Agency Head, as well as the facility Commander, assured the Audit Team that these processes are taken very seriously by RISP, and that barracks will certainly implement the recommendations for improvement or document its reasons for not doing so.
+In the event of an investigation, the Commander and the PREA Coordinator verify that Scituate Barracks will conduct a sexual abuse Incident Review within 30 days of the conclusion of the criminal or administrative sexual abuse investigation.
+The sexual abuse Incident Review Team will include upper-level management officials, and it will allow for input from line supervisors and investigators.
+The review team's responsibilities include the following: They consider whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse; consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; or, gang affiliation; or was motivated or otherwise caused by other group dynamics at the facility; they examine the area in the facility where the incident allegedly occurred, to assess whether physical barriers in the area may enable abuse; they assess the adequacy of staffing levels in that area, during different shifts; they assess whether monitoring technology should be deployed or augmented, to supplement supervision by staff; and they prepare a report of their findings, including but not necessarily limited to determinations made pursuant to this section, and any recommendations for improvement; and they submit such report to the Facility head and the PREA Coordinator.
+The Agency Head, as well as the Facility Commander, assured the Audit Team that these processes are taken very seriously by RISP and that the barracks will certainly implement the recommendations for improvement or document its reasons for not doing so.

-Analysis: Evidence used to determine compliance with this Standard includes interviews with the Commander, with the PREA Coordinator, and with the Incident Review Team; and policies and procedures on conducting sexual abuse Incident Reviews, found in GO 52H-IV A. Also, procedures were reviewed regarding other types of reviews that have occurred within the agency, consistent with the way sexual abuse incident reviews would be held.
-By virtue of such evidence, RISP and Lincoln Woods have shown compliance with this Standard.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Commander, with the PREA Coordinator, and with the Incident Review Team; policies and procedures on conducting sexual abuse Incident Reviews found in GO 52H-IV A. Also, procedures were reviewed regarding other types of reviews that have occurred within the agency, consistent with the way sexual abuse incident reviews would be held.